Holidoit Logo

 The very strange shape of the Pyramids of Zone

-3. Walk in the Sebino peat bogs
+3. Walk in the Torbiere del Sebino

-Another nature reserve near Lake Iseo is the Torbiere del Sebino.
-This reserve covers about 360 hectares near Iseo and is characterized by marshy and swampy terrain.
-Declared a Wetland of International Importance, the Sebino Peat Bogs are a 'priority area for biodiversity in the Lombardy Po Valley.
-The reserve can be visited through trails open to visitors.
+Another nature reserve near Lake d'Iseo è that of the Torbiere del Sebino.
+This reserve covers about 360 hectares near d'Iseo and is characterized by marshy and swampy terrain.
+Declared a Humid Area of International Importance, the Sebino Peat Bogs are a priority area for biodiversity in the Lombard Po Valley.
+The reserve è can be visited through trails open to visitors.

 4. Walk and swim in Lake Moro

-Just north of Lake Iseo, between the municipalities of Darfo Boario Terme and Angolo Terme is Lake Moro, a small but delightful body of water located between the hills of Sorline and Rodino and the slopes of Mount Pora and Altissimo.
-An excellent idea to visit this pond is to walk the 3.5-kilometer-long loop that surrounds it entirely and passes through the village of Capo di Lago.
+Just north of Lake d'Iseo, between the towns of Darfo Boario Terme and Angolo Terme lies Lake Moro, a small but delightful body of water set between the hills of Sorline and Rodino and on the slopes of Mount Pora and Altissimo.
+An excellent idea to visit this pond è walk the 3.5-kilometer-long loop that surrounds it entirely and passes through the village of Chapo di Lago.

-The small Moro Lake immersed in nature
+The small Moro Lake surrounded by nature

 How to get there